Zarquan/OSSR-Python-library-notebook-examples/README.md

 # OSSR-Python-library-notebook-examples
-This git project contains a metadata wrapper for the OSSR example notebooks.
+This git project contains a metadata wrapper for the [example notebooks](https://gitlab.in2p3.fr/escape2020/wp3/eossr/-/tree/master/examples/notebooks) provided as part of the [OSSR client library](https://escape2020.pages.in2p3.fr/wp3/eossr/README.html).

 The `codemeta.json` and `requirements.txt` files describe the Jupyter notebooks, their dependencies and how to run them.